Sports Premium Grant (SPG) 2020 -2021

 - 100% of children Years 1 to 6 have taken part in intra-school PE and sports related competitions.

-- 13 different PE extra-curricular clubs offered this year from Y1 to Y6
+- A range of different PE extra-curricular clubs offered this year from Y1 to Y6

-- 127 children have attended an extra-curricular sports club this year.
+- Over 100 children attend an extra-curricular sports club this year.

-- 65 children have taken part in an inter school sports competition or festival.
+- Children have the opportunity to take part in an inter school sports competition or festival.

-- All Year 2 and Year 6 children attended a festival of athletics and sports at the English Institute of Sport in Sheffield.
+- All Year 2 and Year 6 children attend a festival of athletics and sports at the English Institute of sport in Sheffield.

 - Teaching staff have had continued professional development opportunities to work with the Rotherham United staff.

-This year, schools are also required to publish information on the percentage of pupils within the year 6 cohort in the 2018 to 2019 academic year who met the following national curriculum requirements in swimming:
+Schools are also required to publish information on the percentage of pupils within the year 6 cohort in the 2019 to 2020 academic year who met the following national curriculum requirements in swimming:

-% of Y6 children achieving this objective at Swinton Queen Primary
+National Curriculum Objective % of Y6 children achieving this objective at Swinton Queen Primary.

-How the PE and Sports Premium has been spent
+How the PE and Sports Premium has been typically spent

 - £9222.00 Dedicated TA’s to support PE and Games activities at lunchtime